filecoin-project/specs/data-structures.md

 RLE+ is a lossless compression format based on [RLE](https://en.wikipedia.org/wiki/Run-length_encoding).
-It's primary goal is to reduce the size in the case of many individual bits, where RLE breaks down quickly, while keeping the same level of compression for large sets of contigous bits.
+It's primary goal is to reduce the size in the case of many individual bits, where RLE breaks down quickly, while keeping the same level of compression for large sets of contiugous bits.

 In tests it has shown to be more compact than RLE iteself, as well as [Concise](https://arxiv.org/pdf/1004.0403.pdf) and [Roaring](https://roaringbitmap.org/).